About Paul

 Paul Richards is a drummer/drum teacher, comedy writer/performer (for theatre), playwright, novelist and internationally award-winning actor (although he denies he’s ‘proper’ actor) based in Cambridge.
 44, lanky, can’t grow a beard.
 Likes to talk about himself in the third person.

 As a drummer, recordings he has drummed all over have been broadcast on Channel 4, BBC Radio 5, BBC 6 Music – all the usual places you’d expect to find a professional groovester.
-He is constantly on tour with lovely musician chums in award-winning bands and is continually in demand by various artists for a range of versatile projects.
-He has toured the UK, a lot, and China.
-These days, you’ll mostly find him hitting things for folk/pop act Fred’s House, and The Queen Bee Blues Band.
-His acclaimed drum workshops and private lessons have seen him teach a whole range of students from all walks of life in various settings, from primary schools to theatres in France to one-off sessions for Oxford University - check out his teaching page for more info.
-Paul is the founding member of Drummers to the Rescue - a project which puts his drum students onstage raising money for charity - the world can be a pretty harsh place right now, but drumming makes everything better.
-For those wishing to have a team building day with a difference, Paul also runs his Drumming Sports Day sessions, which have been very fun, if chaotic, so far.
+He is has toured a lot with lovely musician chums in award-winning bands and is continually in demand by various artists for a range of versatile projects.
+He has toured the UK, a lot, and China, playing with everyone from intimate duos to 120-piece choirs, plus the odd musical along the way.
+These days, you’ll mostly find him hitting things for folk/pop act Fred’s House (as he has been for the last 13 years), and long-standing Cambridge stalwarts, The Queen Bee Blues Band.
+His acclaimed drum workshops and private lessons have seen him teach a whole range of students from all walks of life in various settings, from primary schools to theatres in France to one-off sessions for Oxford University.
+He founded Drummers to the Rescue in 2024.

 For more information check out: www.thepaulrichards.com